quietboil/sibyl/book/src/exec.md

 A prepared statement can be executed either with the `query`, `query_single` or `execute` methods:
 - `query` is used for `SELECT` statements.
 In fact, Sibyl will complain if you try to `query` any other statement.
 - `query_single` is a variant of `query` that returns a single row.
-It's a convenience method that allows skipping boilerplate of extrating only one row from a result set when it is known upfront that only one row (or none) is expected.
+It's a convenience method that allows skipping boilerplate of extracting only one row from a result set when it is known upfront that only one row (or none) is expected.
 - `execute` is used for all other, non-SELECT, DML and DDL.

 ## Arguments